frederick-vs-ja/Quuxplusone-blog/_posts/2019-02-20-P1144-what-types-are-relocatable.md

 - `No` means it's never trivially relocatable.
 - `D` means it's never trivially relocatable in debug mode, but always trivially relocatable in release.
 - `CD` means it's never trivially relocatable in debug mode, but conditionally trivially relocatable in release.
-- `?` means I haven't hazarded a guess yet.
+- `?` means I have only a tentative guess.

 | Library type                         | libc++ | libstdc++ | MSVC | Lowest |
 |:------------------------------------:|:------:|:---------:|:----:|:------:|